weiru-cui/USTB-AuthenticationEntrySystem/README.md

-## AuthenticationEntrySystem base on PHP
+## AuthenticationEntrySystem based on PHP
 ## a course work in USTB